marvin-ai/marvin-platform-book/ch1_main_components/components.md

 The Engine is the Marvin application, the result of user's implementation, including code, datasets(artifacts), models, etc. We have some [engine examples on github](https://github.com/marvin-ai/marvin-public-engines) and you could install them like described in [Running an example engine](get_started/engine_examples.md)

-# Engine Executor
+# Engine-Executor

 The [engine executor](https://github.com/marvin-ai/marvin-engine-executor) is the component responsible for coordinating execution of the steps (Actions) in a Marvin engine.
 The engine-executor is able to communicate with engines through the gRPC protocol.

-# Artifacts
+# Artefacts

 Datasets and model(s) are shared between Engine Actions, which are persisted and versioned.

-# Notebook extension
+# Marvin Notebook Extension

 In order to facilitate development of the engine, Jupyter Notebook is integrated into Toolbox.
 The Marvin notebook extension allows the user to write their code in Notebooks and push updates directly to the Actions.

+# Toolbox

+How do we install the toolbox